© 2022 Gailarde Ltd

 “I am proud of our zero accident record in our warehouses.”

-Matt Done, Warehouse & Logistics Manager, Gailarde Ltd.
+Matt Done, Head of Warehousing, Gailarde Ltd.

 Storing and distributing our products provide significant social and environmental challenges to overcome.
 In addition, as protecting our goods from manufacturer to end-user to from dirt and other damage en-route is key, traditionally the industry is a heavy plastic wrap user.